bertofurth/Seagate-Central-Utils/README.md

 for the Seagate Central at the following link.

 https://github.com/bertofurth/Seagate-Central-Toolchain

-It is suggested to build the latest versions of GCC and binutils available.

 At a minimum, the following packages will also need to be installed on the building system.
 Other packages will need to be installed